harshder003/uAgent-Currency-Monitor/readme.md

   poetry shell
   ```

-### Step 4.
-Generating a MongoDb connection String to use in the .env file (Mentioned in the next point)
+### Generating a MongoDb connection String to use in the .env file (Mentioned in the next point)

 - Go to [MongoDb](https://www.mongodb.com/) and create a new account.
 Answer the basic questions and click on finish